Goinza/Plugins-for-SRPG-Studio/Weapons and Items as Original Data/$readme.txt

 2.0 - May 17, 2020
     - Reworked the system to use Original Data instead of Skills.
 Ballista weapons are still using the same skill system.
     - Added an "AddSpell" event to use in the editor.

+2.1 - May 26, 2020
+    - Fixed an issue that would crash the game when loading a save file mid-chapter.
+        Keep in mind that this update doesn't work on save files made before the update.